 ^{}Developmental courses may be required as prerequisites.
 Credits earned in developmental courses cannot be applied toward graduation

 III.
 Social Science Division

 This curriculum provides a variety of courses and career paths for students planning to work professionally in some capacity within the criminal justice system.
-Students may follow one of two broad tracks.
+Students may follow one of two broad tracks: Counseling or Police.